john94kwon/Stacking-model-for-solubility-prediciton/README.md

 Codes folder contains relevant codes to generate features used to train the models

-Feel free to email me for any inquiry or data/model availability: john94kwon@ksu.edu
+Please email me for data/model availability: john94kwon@ksu.edu